gabryelferreira/nutring-app-flutter/README.md

 To run the project in your machine, you first need to setup flutter in your path.

 After that, clone this repo, type `flutter pub get` in project's directory and `flutter run` (Be sure to have a running emulator).

+### Problems in this project

+Flutter has an open issue with images, and sometimes the app can crash because we're using ListView with large images.